 Cigna Cyber Security

 Salt Lake County offers a pro-rated cash contribution into your HSA along with free or reduced insurance premiums.
-Within two payroll periods after enrollment, County will contribute up to $450 for single coverage and up
+Within two payroll periods after enrollment, county contributes up to $600 for single coverage and up

-to $900 for family coverage.
-In addition, you can earn up to an additional $206.25 Employee)/$412.50 (Employee +Spouse/Adult Designee) in contributions for participating in wellness activities such as a flu shot, your annual
+to $1,200 for family coverage.
+In addition, you can earn up to an additional $225 Employee)/$550 (Employee +Spouse/Adult Designee) in contributions for participating in wellness activities such as a flu shot, your annual

 exam, and completing the Healthy Lifestyles PHA.
-Remember, in order to receive the additional wellness incentives, you must be a HealthyLifestyles participant.
+Remember, in order to receive the additional wellness incentives, you must be a HealthyLifestyles participant and consent to share your PHI (Protected Health Information).

 Flexible Spending (FSA) allows you to pay for qualified medical, dental and vision expenses using pre-tax dollars.
 FSA plans come with precautions.
-You need to substantiate most of your expenses with an EOB, the
+You can elect up to $2,700 annually, and need to substantiate your expenses with an EOB (Explanation of Benefits) and the

 A Dependent Daycare Spending Account (DCAP) is a great way to save tax dollars on daycare expenses for your qualified dependents.
 By using your DCAP you can elect pre-tax deductions of up to $5,000 annually per household.